jeffbmartinez/timeline/docs/api.md

 ## events

 *Event*s are conceptually ways to store the occurence of an event on the timeline.
-An event has no value associated with it, which is the primary difference from a *measurement*.
+An event has a name, but no value associated with it.
+This is the primary difference from a *measurement*.
 As an example, storing "cpu-load" with value of 1.2 would be a *measurement* on the timeline, where the occurrence of "machine-restarted" (no value associated) would be an *event*.

 POST /api/event